anna-kapitonova/RNA_seq_synucleinopathies_NO/README.md

 ![](./plots/volcano_NO_genes.png)

-3. Patterns of DEGs differ tissue- and disease-specifically,  only a few common DEGs were found.
+3. Patterns of DEGs differ tissue- and disease-specifically,  only a few common genes were found.

 ![](./plots/venn_PD.png)